Jdunsby/NC-news-API/README.md

 If you wish to host your own version of this project you will need to add your database URL to the config file.
 A useful comment has been placed in the generated config file to show you where to put this.
-Once you have done this you can run the following command to seed your production database:
+Once you have done this navigate to the project's root folder and run the following command to seed your production database:
 ```
-npm run seed:prod
+NODE_ENV=production node db/seed/run-seed.js
 ```

 ## Built With